 Do you ever find yourself asking, why do I crave mustard?
 If so, why do you think that is?

-In this blog post, we will answer this question and more about why people crave this uniquely flavorful food.
+In this blog post, we will answer this question and more about why people crave this uniquely flavorful and sometimes spicy food.

 There’s no doubt that mustard is a popular item to crave, most notably because of its taste.